 Kasha has always been a ceremonial, customary dish at the forefront of the feast table, for example during wedding receptions.
 Sometimes word “kasha” has been used to name the feast itself, or even peace agreement sealed during such feast made by former enemies.
 Word “kasha” also has been used for certain collective actions – large gathering or even military campaign.
 Apparently, some historians claim that all feasts and banquets in ancient Russia have been either “kasha-feasts” or otherwise, i.e. less significant by importance.
 Chronicles of 12th-14th century mention how Earl Alexander Nevsky has organized “big kasha” in cities of Toropets and Novgorod.
-Kasha can be really filling indeed, but use of this word for naming feast, was meant to have special significance of bringing people together to make them close to each other.
+Kasha can be really filling indeed, but the use of this word for naming, the feast was meant to have the special significance of bringing people together to make them closer to each other.

-“To cook kasha” means not only to cook a dish, but figuratively speaking it means to do important work together, to build strong and trusting relationship.
+“To cook kasha” means not only to cook a dish but figuratively speaking it means to do important work together, to build a strong and trusting relationship.

 For more Russian recipes, visit Russian Cuisine page.

 History of millet kasha goes far back in time.
 It is mentioned even in a Bible.
-In ancient Russia millet kasha has been very popular.
+In ancient Russia, millet kasha has been very popular.
 Each household had their own recipe of making hearty and tasty kasha unlike any other.
-Grains and cereals today are cheap, very common and at the same time it is nutritious product available to anyone.
-Grains can be easily cooked at any kitchen.
+Grains and cereals today are cheap, very common and at the same time, it is a nutritious product available to anyone.
+Grains can be easily cooked in any kitchen.
 Diet millet kasha with pumpkin will provide your body with positive energy for the whole day and keep your body slim and fit.